XENON1T/pax/README.rst

     pip install git+https://github.com/XENON1T/pax.git

 This should automatically install any python modules pax depends on.
+If it does not, try using `conda` or `pip` to install missing dependencies.

-Now you should be able to run the command 'paxer'.
+Now you should be able to run the command 'paxer --help'.

 If you want to modify the code (i.e., have the source code), please see the `relevant documentation section`_.